phalcon/documentation/docs/di.md

 $invoice->calculate();
 ```

-The component now can simply access the dependencies it requires when it needs them.
-If a dependency is not required, it
-will not be initialized ensuring minimum usage of memory.
+The component now can access the dependencies it requires when it needs them.
+If a dependency is not required, it will not be initialized ensuring minimum usage of memory.
 Our component is now highly decoupled.
-For instance, if we
-change the database connection in any way, it will not affect the component, while as far as maintenance is concerned,
-we only need to change the code in one place.
+For instance, if we change the database connection in any way, it will not affect the component, while as far as maintenance is concerned, we only need to change the code in one place.

 [Phalcon\Di\Di][di] is a component implementing Dependency Injection and a Service Locator.
-Since Phalcon is highly
-decoupled, [Phalcon\Di\Di][di] is essential to integrate the different components of the framework.
-The developer can
-also use this component to inject dependencies and manage global instances of the different classes used in the
+Since Phalcon is highly decoupled, [Phalcon\Di\Di][di] is essential to integrate the different components of the framework.
+The developer can also use this component to inject dependencies and manage global instances of the different classes used in the application.
-application.
 It also implements the [Inversion of Control][ioc] pattern.
-Because of this, the objects do not receive
-their dependencies using setters or constructors but request a service dependency injector.
-This reduces the overall
-complexity since there is only one way to get the required dependencies within a component.
+Because of this, the objects do not receive their dependencies using setters or constructors but request a service dependency injector.
+This reduces the overall complexity since there is only one way to get the required dependencies within a component.

 Additionally, this pattern increases testability in the code, thus making it less prone to errors.